 The conventional pseudo-acoustic wave equations (PWEs) in vertical transversely isotropic (VTI) media may generate SV-wave artifacts and propagation instabilities when anisotropy parameters cannot satisfy the pseudo-acoustic assumption.
 One solution to these issues is to use pure acoustic anisotropic wave equations, which can produce stable and pure P-wave responses without any SV-wave pollutions.
 The commonly used pure acoustic wave equations (PAWEs) in VTI media are mainly derived from the decoupled P-SV dispersion relation based on first-order Taylor-series expansion (TE), thus they will suffer from accuracy loss in strongly anisotropic media.
 In this paper, we adopt arbitrary-order TE to expand the square root term in Alkhalifah’s accurate acoustic VTI dispersion relation and solve the corresponding PAWE using the normalized pseudo-analytical method (NPAM) based on optimized pseudo-differential operator.
 Our analysis of phase velocity errors indicates that the accuracy of our new expression is perfectly acceptable for majority anisotropy parameters.
 The effectiveness of our proposed scheme also can be demonstrated by several numerical examples and reverse-time migration (RTM) result.

-Vertical records are critical important to determine the rupture model of a earthquake, especially for a thrust earthquake.
-Due to the relatively lower fitness level of near field vertical displacements, the precision of previous rupture models is relatively lower, and the seismic hazard evaluated thereafter should be further updated.
-In this work, we applied three-component displacement records from GPS stations in and around the source region of the 2013 Mw 6.6 Lushan earthquake to re-investigate the rupture model.
-For improving the resolution of the rupture model, both continuous GPS stations and campaign GPS stations were gathered, and secular deformations of the GPS movements were removed from the records of the campaign stations to ensure the reliability of the campaign stations.
-The rupture model is derived by the steepest descent method (SDM) based on a layered velocity structure.
-The peak slip value is about 0.75m, with a seismic moment release of 9.89×1018 N·m, equivalent to a Mw 6.60 event.
-Moreover, the inferred fault geometry coincides with the aftershocks distribution of the Lushan earthquake well.
-Comparing with previous rupture models, a secondary slip asperity exists in the shallow depth and even touches the ground surface.
-Based on the distribution of the co-seismic ruptures of Lushan and Wenchuan earthquakes, post-seismic relaxation of Wenchuan earthquake and tectonic loading process, we propose that the seismic hazard is quite high and still needs special attention in the seismic gap between the two earthquakes.
+Vertical records are critically important when determining the rupture model of an earthquake, especially a thrust earthquake.
+Due to the relatively low fitness level of near-field vertical displacements, the precision of previous rupture models is relatively low, and the seismic hazard evaluated thereafter should be further updated.
+In this study, we applied three-component displacement records from GPS stations in and around the source region of the 2013 MW 6.6 Lushan earthquake to re-investigate the rupture model.
+To improve the resolution of the rupture model, records from both continuous and campaign GPS stations were gathered, and secular deformations of the GPS movements were removed from the records of the campaign stations to ensure their reliability.
+The rupture model was derived by the steepest descent method (SDM), which is based on a layered velocity structure.
+The peak slip value was about 0.75 m, with a seismic moment release of 9.89 × 1018 N·m, which was equivalent to an MW6.60 event.
+The inferred fault geometry coincided well with the aftershock distribution of the Lushan earthquake.
+Unlike previous rupture models, a secondary slip asperity existed at a shallow depth and even touched the ground surface.
+Based on the distribution of the co-seismic ruptures of the Lushan and Wenchuan earthquakes, post-seismic relaxation of the Wenchuan earthquake, and tectonic loading process, we propose that the seismic hazard is quite high and still needs special attention in the seismic gap between the two earthquakes.